Prospective Student FAQs

 In the undergrad program, your first two years are the Bachelor of Clinical Sciences.
 This will teach you basic biology, chemistry, physiology, communication and law/ethics to prepare you for entry into the MD in your third year.

 The MD is a 4 year program, roughly divided into 2 pre-clinical and 2 clinical years.
 The pre-clinical years will give you a good understanding of the body's systems, teach you basic clinical skills, investigate ethical, legal, public health and Indigenous health issues, and you will begin a research project that will run through most of your degree.
-Your third year will be entirely spent either at FMC or at a rural location in SA or NT, gaining hands-on clinical experience in a range of medical specialties.
-Your fourth year consists of 6-week rotations through any core areas you did not cover in third year, and gives you the chance to choose areas of interest for your electives, including as overseas placements.
+Your third year will be entirely spent either at FMC or NT, gaining hands-on clinical experience in a range of medical specialties.
+Your fourth year consists of 6-week rotations through any core areas you did not cover in third year, and gives you the chance to choose areas of interest for your electives, including as overseas placements aswell as complete a rural placement.

 Does my undergrad degree need to be medical/science related?